FAQs concerning the Investment Canada Act

 - If there are unlisted equity securities, the fair market value of such securities, as determined by the board of directors of the investor or other person authorized to make that determination, is included.

 - Total liabilities, excluding operating liabilities, cash and cash equivalents are determined based on the most recent quarterly financial statements.

-Direct acquisition of a privately held entity –the privately held entity must have an enterprise value greater than the appropriate threshold, based on the total acquisition value, plus its total liabilities excluding its operating liabilities and minus its cash and cash equivalents.
+Direct acquisition of a privately held entity – the privately held entity must have an enterprise value equal to or greater than the appropriate threshold, based on the total acquisition value, plus its total liabilities excluding its operating liabilities and minus its cash and cash equivalents.